 If you are awarded compensation, it will not exceed $250,000.
 If a single act of negligence resulted in multiple claims, the claimants may receive an award for no more than $400,000 to be divided among them.
 Claims cannot be filed for mental distress or pain and suffering.

 Pursuing legal recourse from the Kentucky Claims Commission can be complicated, and without a strong case it’s likely you will not receive the money you deserve to recover from your accident.
 You’ll need a strong legal team by your side.
-For legal representation you can count on, contact Thomas Law Offices in Louisville today.
+For legal representation you can count on, contact the Louisville auto accident lawyers of Thomas Law Offices today.